grin-compiler/grin-compiler.github.io/index2.md

 *Vectorisation*

 - [ISPC: Intel SPMD Program Compiler](https://ispc.github.io/)
-  Simple Program Multiple Data ([SPMD](https://en.wikipedia.org/wiki/SPMD)) is the programming model used by the GPUs.
+  Single Program Multiple Data ([SPMD](https://en.wikipedia.org/wiki/SPMD)) is the programming model used by the GPUs.
   ISPC implements the SPMD model on CPU SIMD vector instructions like SSE and AVX.
   It proves that interprocedural data flow vectorisation can be much more performant than loop vectorisation.